Sending an email using the Gmail SMTP server in C#

 • OAuth 2.0

-The sample code below uses the Rebex Secure Mail library.
+The sample code below uses the Rebex SMTP library (also part of the Rebex Mail Pack).

 Sending an email using an App Password